Safety tips for trekking in Nepal

 Understanding altitude sickness

-While trekking in Nepal, first of all you must know your itinerary in detail, how much elevation you will be gaining, your health and physical conditions etc. If you have never been crossed altitude 3000m and above then you might get common symptoms like mild headache, nausea, difficulty in breathing due to thin air and lack of oxygen.
+While trekking, first of all you must know your itinerary in detail, how much elevation you will be gaining, your health and physical conditions etc. If you have never been crossed altitude 3000m and above then you might get common symptoms like mild headache, nausea, difficulty in breathing due to thin air and lack of oxygen.
 Ascending too fast may be the reason.
 It is common and can be prevented or diagnosed in simple ways.
 Drinking plenty of water (H2O helps circulating oxygen in your body), ascending slowly with proper acclimatization (acclimatization helps your body to adapt with current surroundings), dress properly with synthetic under garments and down jacket for avoiding hypothermia, descend to lower altitudes and consult medical assistance if case worsens are the best ways to prevent altitude sickness or acute mountain sickness (AMS).

 These are some of the basic safety tips for trekking in Nepal.
 Stay safe, keep trekking!